elmtree-askmo/cloudcannon-app/content/learn/psychology/what-role-does-modern-statistics-play-in-enhancing-interdisciplinary-team-science-in-the-context-of-antisociality.md

 url: /learn/psychology/questions/what-role-does-modern-statistics-play-in-enhancing-interdisciplinary-team-science-in-the-context-of-antisociality
 score: -1.0
 related_article1:
-    id: 164081
+    id: 164082
-    title: What are the key challenges in early detection and treatment of youth mental health issues?
+    title: >-
+        What ethical issues arise from the use of AI in mental health, particularly regarding surveillance and systemic biases?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-key-challenges-in-early-detection-and-treatment-of-youth-mental-health-issues
+    url: /learn/psychology/questions/what-ethical-issues-arise-from-the-use-of-ai-in-mental-health-particularly-regarding-surveillance-and-systemic-biases
 related_article2:
-    id: 164072
+    id: 164085
-    title: How can big data analytics be used to make individual-level inferences in antisocial behavior studies?
+    title: >-
+        How does the paradigm shift in psychiatry from group to individual-level inferences impact diagnostics and prognostics?
     subject: Psychology
-    url: /learn/psychology/questions/how-can-big-data-analytics-be-used-to-make-individuallevel-inferences-in-antisocial-behavior-studies
+    url: /learn/psychology/questions/how-does-the-paradigm-shift-in-psychiatry-from-group-to-individuallevel-inferences-impact-diagnostics-and-prognostics
 related_article3:
-    id: 164071
+    id: 164083
-    title: What challenges does the reproducibility crisis pose to research on antisociality?
+    title: >-
+        How does brain morphology contribute to a transdiagnostic approach in mental health?
     subject: Psychology
-    url: /learn/psychology/questions/what-challenges-does-the-reproducibility-crisis-pose-to-research-on-antisociality
+    url: /learn/psychology/questions/how-does-brain-morphology-contribute-to-a-transdiagnostic-approach-in-mental-health
 related_article4:
+    id: 164084
+    title: >-
+        What is the significance of integrated data in developing personalized care solutions?
+    subject: Psychology
+    url: /learn/psychology/questions/what-is-the-significance-of-integrated-data-in-developing-personalized-care-solutions
+related_article5:
     id: 164078
+    title: >-
-    title: How can machine learning and AI uncover patterns in mental health data?
+        How can machine learning and AI uncover patterns in mental health data?
     subject: Psychology
     url: /learn/psychology/questions/how-can-machine-learning-and-ai-uncover-patterns-in-mental-health-data
-related_article5:
-    id: 164083
-    title: How does brain morphology contribute to a transdiagnostic approach in mental health?
-    subject: Psychology
-    url: /learn/psychology/questions/how-does-brain-morphology-contribute-to-a-transdiagnostic-approach-in-mental-health
 ---

 &nbsp;